This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 Pairings

-This cake was made to be
+This coffee cake was made to be

 enjoyed with coffee.